juancamiloqhz/dub/README.md

 ## Implementation

-Dub is built as a standard Next.js application with [Middleware](https://nextjs.org/docs/advanced-features/middleware) to handle multi-tenancy, inspired by [the Vercel Platforms Starter Kit](https://github.com/vercel/platforms).
+CoreWave is built as a standard Next.js application with [Middleware](https://nextjs.org/docs/advanced-features/middleware) to handle multi-tenancy, inspired by [the Vercel Platforms Starter Kit](https://github.com/vercel/platforms).

 [Redis](https://redis.io/) is used as the caching layer for all short links.